arrow_icon

 Now, we come to the next question.
 In what situations should wisdom teeth be removed?
 According to the National Health Service (NHS), wisdom teeth should be removed in case of the following clinical situations.

-• Tooth Decay – Poor position of the wisdom tooth can cause food to get stuck between the wisdom tooth and the tooth adjacent to it.
-Over time, this causes gum pain and bleeding gums, as well as tooth decay that affects the adjacent tooth.
-As tooth decay happens and progresses without any pain, the dental decay is not easily detected.
+• Tooth Decay – Poor position of the wisdom tooth can cause food to get stuck between the wisdom tooth and the tooth in front of it.
+Over time, this causes gum pain and bleeding gums as well as tooth decay that affects the adjacent tooth.
 If it progresses into the dental nerve of the tooth, it will require a root canal or even tooth extraction of the previously healthy and functional tooth.

-• Tooth Crowding – in some cases, there is insufficient space in the jaws to ensure optimal alignment of all teeth in a jaw.
+• Tooth Crowding – In some cases, there is insufficient space in the jaws to ensure optimal alignment of all teeth in a jaw.
 As a result, when the wisdom teeth erupt, they may exert pressure on the existing teeth, resulting in teeth movement and local crowding.
 In these cases, wisdom teeth should be removed.
-Removal of the wisdom tooth can in some cases create space for the re-alignment of the remaining teeth with orthodontic treatment.

-• Pericoronitis – this is a condition in which the soft tissues surrounding a partially impacted wisdom tooth become inflamed.
-This condition is characterized by the presence of severe pain and swelling of the affected tooth, which can persist for a few days.
+• Pericoronitis – This is a condition in which the soft tissues surrounding a partially impacted wisdom tooth become inflamed.
+This condition is characterised by severe pain and swelling of the affected tooth, which can persist for a few days.
 In severe cases, this follows with limited mouth opening and foul odour.
 Pericoronitis can resolve by itself, and recur over and over again.
 The permanent solution for this condition is to remove the impacted wisdom tooth.

 Removal of a wisdom tooth is not necessary, if:

-• It is not impacted and not causing food to get stuck around it,
+• It is not impacted and does not cause food to get stuck around it,

 • Is properly aligned and is incomplete occlusion with the opposing tooth

-• Teeth Cavities – optimal teeth cleaning often becomes difficult around impacted or partially impacted teeth.
-As a result, there are higher chances of development of teeth cavities, not only around the impacted tooth but also in the neighbouring teeth as well, which can cause long term serious problems.
+• Teeth Cavities – Optimal teeth cleaning often becomes difficult around impacted or partially impacted teeth.
+As a result, there are higher chances of the development of teeth cavities, not only around the impacted tooth but also in the neighbouring teeth as well, which can cause long term serious problems.

-• Gum Problems – as a result of the difficulty in maintaining oral hygiene around wisdom teeth, there are higher chances of development of gum and periodontal problems.
+• Gum Problems – As a result of the difficulty in maintaining oral hygiene around wisdom teeth, there are higher chances of the development of gum and periodontal problems.
 If the wisdom tooth is not removed in time, the infection can spread to the other teeth as well.
+Also, impacted or infected wisdom teeth can cause headaches due to the pressure they create and the inflammation they cause.

-• Pericoronitis – if the extraction of a partially impacted is avoided for a prolonged duration, the soft tissue surrounding the tooth frequently gets inflamed, leading to severe pain and discomfort.
+• Pericoronitis – The soft tissue surrounding the wisdom tooth may frequently get inflamed, leading to severe pain and discomfort.
 When this happens, the affected tooth must be removed as soon as possible.

 The Final Word